What to Do on a Weekend Break for Two in East Devon

 Where Can We Go For an East Devon Weekend Break?

 The weekend forecast is good; it’s been a long week for us both– where to find a holiday cottage in East Devon just for the two of us is the dilemma.
 Looking for somewhere peaceful and beautiful with a choice of country walks or relaxing on a beach, we settled on East Devon for a relaxing holiday.
 Next question: Where do we go, and what do we want to see and do?
 There are so many options in this idyllic corner of Devon.
-It quickly became a matter of deciding what to leave out (or save until the next time).
+It quickly became deciding what to leave out (or save until the next time).

 As for cottages, using My Favourite Holiday Cottages, we chose Apple Cottage in the tranquil hamlet of Moorhayne just outside Yarcombe near Honiton.
 It proved to be an ‘easy to reach’ rural paradise from the Home counties and allowed us to plan stop-offs on the outward and return legs of our journey at Cheddar Gorge and Stonehenge.
 Upon arrival, it was quickly apparent why Apple Cottage’s location is in a Designated Area of Outstanding Natural Beauty.
 It’s perfect for walks down green lanes and through bluebell woods in the East Devon countryside.
 Our cottage turned out to be a beautifully converted traditional cider barn.
 The press may have gone, but it retains plenty of character while equipped with all the facilities you’d need for a self-catering holiday.